charneykaye/terms.outright.io/README.md

-#  Outright Mental™ Terms &amp; Conditions of Use
+#  Terms &amp; Conditions of Use for Outright Mental™

 https://terms.outright.io/